n7koirala/FFT/README.md

 This repo contains the implementations of serial and parallel version (using OpenMP) of Fast Fourier Transform in C.

 ## Serial
-For the serial version, the program could be run using the commands in the BASH shell:
+For the serial version, the program could be run using these commands in the BASH shell:

 $ gcc -o serialfft FFT_SERIAL.c -m